tagtoo-bryan/python-bigquery-logger/README.md

     { "kind": "bigquery#tableDataInsertAllResponse", "insertErrors": [] }

-Integrate a SlackHandler into your logging!
+Integrate a BigQueryHandler into your logging!

     >>> import logging
     >>> from py_bigquery_logger import BigQueryHandler